investian/investian.in/content/pages/index.md

         content: >
           **Finance Lab** is not merely for career training or professional development platform.
-It's for those who want a proper, well-rounded grounding in financial education through curated resources along with the support from an active professional community of fellow learners.
+It's for those who want a proper, well-rounded grounding in financial education along with the support from an active professional community of fellow learners.
         actions: []
         image: images/ru.jpg
         image_alt: Feature 2 placeholder image